howard-tzw/vue-select/docs/docs/guide/infinite-scroll.md

 - `observer` - a new `IntersectionObserver` with `infiniteScroll` set as the callback
 - `limit` - the number of options to display
-- `search` - since we've disabled Vue Selects filtering, we'll need to filter options ourselves
+- `search` - since we've disabled Vs Vue3 Selects filtering, we'll need to filter options ourselves

-When Vue Select opens, the `open` event is emitted and `onOpen` will be called.
+When Vs Vue3 Select opens, the `open` event is emitted and `onOpen` will be called.
 We wait for `$nextTick()` so that the `$ref` we need will exist, then begin observing it for intersection.